Why is a quality assurance tester needed on a software development team?

 Quality assurance (QA) professionals work to fix bugs and ensure optimal performance.
 Collaborating with the software development and product teams, they pinpoint the problems and map out a strategy for manual testing.
 They are adaptable and may operate independently or in a group.

-Software with bugs can become unusable due to these issues.
+Software with bugs can become unusable due to these issues, underscoring the importance of regular mobile app maintenance.
 Quality assurance testers learn to spot flaws through various approaches, such as manual, automated, and exploratory testing.

 Manual testing